corenova/yang-js/README.md

 It will return an object with the name of the module as key and the generated `class` object as value.

-### use (spec...)

-You can pass in additional YANG language specifications for processing extensions and typedefs as a YAML text or JS object.
-This call can be invoked prior to any of the above operations to alter the behavior of the `Compiler` itself.

 ## License
   [Apache 2.0](LICENSE)